 - Please apply through an Apprenticeship Network Provider with your employer to organise your apprenticeship contract prior to applying for this course.

 - Theory assessments

 - Practical observation

-Students will be required to wear an Industry appropriate uniform in the Training facility.
+Students will be required to purchase resources and wear industry appropriate uniform when attending on-campus classes.